 For your first book, I would still recommend you to do self-publishing.
 So you would learn the ins and outs of the different steps that are required for this particular thing.

-You are also going to want to get some editing done when you're in the process of formatting the manuscripts and getting it in.
+You are also going to want to get some editing done when you're in the process of formatting the manuscripts and getting them in.
 After that, we are going to take it to an e-book and a print copy.

 One thing that I discovered when I was first getting started was that there are so many ways to do this.
 So, you are going to want to just take the simplest way.